bengfarrell/rgf-blog/content/blog/2010-03-12-empty-bowls-2010-soup-review.md

 [![](http://www.thegourmez.com/gourmez/photos/emptybowls201013.jpg)](http://www.umdurham.org/news-and-events/events/thanks-for-supporting-empty-bowls-10.html'>here</a>.
 There was a great band playing American standards up on the stage, and setup consisted of large signs declaring which soup was where.
 Tables were spread out around the floor, and it was super crowded, so don't think this event is a relax and enjoy your meal sort of thing.
 It's more of a run, snag some soup, and hope you can find something to lean against evening.</p> <p><img src=)

-Love, love, love Watt's Grocery--did not love this soup.
+Love, love, love Watt's Grocery—did not love this soup.
 Mainly, I thought there was way too much ginger in it, which popped out and masked the other flavors.
 I didn't think the poblano combined well with the apple or sweet potato, either.
 The tortilla strip added a fun texture.

 #2 Clam Chowder-blu Seafood